OPLSS/videography/README.md

 ### Recording each session

-Arrive at room at least 15 minutes prior to the session's start time.
+Arrive at the lecture room at least 15 minutes prior to each session's start time.
 Do all of the following during set-up:

-  * Mount the camera to its tripod.
-Insert a fully-charged battery and charge the depleted battery.
+  * Mount the camera to its tripod
+  * Insert a fully-charged battery and charge the depleted battery
   * Set the zoom, focus, white balance, and exposure compensation
   * Connect the wireless microphone and headphones.
 Power on the transmitter and check its battery level.
 If below 50%, replace the